Larsende/Agility2020-AS3/class1/module1/module08.rst

 **Exercise 1 - Authenticate to the BIG-IQ**

 #.
 Open the ``Authenticate to BIG-IQ`` request.
-Note that tokens need to be refreshed after 15 minutes.
+Note that tokens need to be refreshed after 5 minutes.
 401 Errors will occur if the token is bad or old.
 Resending this request will refresh the token.

 #.
 Click on the ``Body`` section of the POST Request.
-The body will look like the following:
+The body will look like the following

     .. code-block:: json
         :linenos: